a77rz/Intersecting-Squares/README.md

 # Intersecting-Squares
-Program determines if two squares intersect.
+Program that determines if two squares intersect.